Posted on Leave a comment

 Dear Worried Mom,

-I can understand why you are concerned, and I can hear how much you love your daughter.
-In our culture, we make a lot of assumptions about food and weight, and when a person is larger we tend to blame that on their eating habits, forgetting that almost all people – including thin people – eat a variety of food, including cupcakes, chips, soda, and french fries.
-The assumptions we make about a person’s weight and eating habits can get in the way of diagnosing an eating disorder, so I’m going to unpack some of them.
+In our culture, we make a lot of assumptions about food and weight, and when a person is larger we tend to blame that on their eating habits, forgetting that almost all people, including thin people, eat a variety of food, including cupcakes, chips, soda, and french fries.
+The assumptions you make about her weight and eating habits can get in the way of truly caring for your adult daughter and having a positive impact on her health.

 In almost all cases (+95%) when a person intentionally loses weight, they will experience weight cycling.
 They regain all the weight they lost, often plus a little more.
 Weight cycling creates metabolic changes that can remain indefinitely.
 In other words, dieting to lose weight creates weight gain in almost all cases.
-Dieting is the No. 1 predictor of weight gain and eating disorders.

-People like your daughter who are living in larger bodies feel the weight of our society’s blame and shame.
+People like your daughter feel the weight of our society’s blame and shame.
 The problem may look like it’s the number on the scale, but the real problem is that she’s been blamed and shamed for living in a body that doesn’t fit into narrow societal expectations.
-Weight-based blame and shame lead to poor health outcomes.
+I know you want to help your daughter, so I’ll be blunt: if you talk to her about her weight, you will likely make things worse for her health and your relationship.

-Next, I’d like you to consider your daughter’s eating patterns as if she were a thin person.
+I’d like you to consider your daughter’s eating patterns as if she were a thin person.
 If your grown daughter were thin, would you worry that she binge eats cake, fries, and other fun foods?
 Most people eat these foods, but we are conditioned to notice it more and criticize people who are living in larger bodies because we assume that they are larger because of the way they eat.

 This is a false assumption.
 In fact, people who are in larger bodies often consume the same or fewer calories and eat a diet equal to that of many people who are in smaller bodies.
-A larger body is typically genetically primed to have a slower metabolism and be more efficient in extracting nutrition.
+A larger body is genetically primed to have a slower metabolism and be more efficient in extracting nutrition.
 And if a person has dieted, they have further reduced their metabolic rate.
 These factors are out of your daughter’s control.
-We cannot change her genes or past weight cycling.
+You cannot change her genes or past weight cycling.

 So, really think about how your daughter eats in light of this common bias.
 Is she really eating “too much” or are you assuming she eats too much because her body is large?
 Are you sure you are seeing a “binge,” or just your grown daughter in a larger body eating food?

-I’m saying all this because binge eating disorder is the most common eating disorder, but it is also terribly misunderstood and frequently mistreated by loved ones, healthcare providers, and even eating disorder treatment providers.
+Binge eating disorder is the most common eating disorder, but it is also terribly misunderstood and frequently mistreated by loved ones, healthcare providers, and even eating disorder treatment providers.
 This is due to weight stigma and diet culture.

 • Feeling a sense of being out of control while eating substantial quantities of food